 Into the Copper Canyon

-At heights ranging from 4,000 to 8,000 feet, the alpine plateaus are heavily forested.
-This region boasts more than 20 different species of oak trees and 15 varieties of pine, along with alder, juniper, poplar, and madrone.
+The alpine plateaus are heavily forested at heights ranging from 4,000 to 8,000 feet.
+This region boasts more than 20 species of oak trees and 15 varieties of pine, along with alder, juniper, poplar, and madrone.

-Six thousand feet down, in the depths of the canyon, you’ll find a semi-tropical environment that can become semi-arid, depending on seasonal rainfall.
-And at the canyon’s bottom, huge palm and fig trees grow alongside a wide variety of cacti.
+Six thousand feet down, in the canyon’s depths, you’ll find a semi-tropical environment that can become semi-arid, depending on seasonal rainfall.
+And at the canyon’s bottom, huge palm and fig trees grow alongside various cacti.

 Hikers making the descent will encounter a number of challenges, including rock climbing and rappelling, wood and rope suspension bridges, and one giant “Tarzan leap.”